 Our plan for the cornerstone of the Garden of Remembrance was a unique and special Chapel complex.
 The Chapel will be used for memorial services, adding a place for spiritual fulfillment, and ensuring a peaceful and respectful experience.
 In addition, the Chapel would provide a quiet, contemplative setting for members visiting loved ones.

 To complete our dream, we need your help.

 Help us build this landmark Chapel within our sacred grounds.
 Now is the time to participate and lead the way in finalizing this very important part of the Garden of Remembrance. continue to build a legacy of compassionate care and service – and a special way for our friends in our community to honor the lives of those dearest to them.
-As we complete the design phase of our Chapel and move to complete the funding stage of our capital campaign, several major naming opportunities exist to permanently link your family’s name with this important and needed additional to Garden of Remembrance Memorial Park.
+As we complete the design phase of our Chapel and move to complete the funding stage of our capital campaign, several major naming opportunities exist to permanently link your family’s name with this important and needed addition to Garden of Remembrance Memorial Park.

 To discuss the important role you can play in creating a legacy for future generations, please call either our executive director, Glenn Easton or our president, Hank Levine, at (301) 428-3000.